+The estimates hold for all cubes $Q$ at level $j\geq 0$, and we shall now clarify the role of the symbol $K$.

+Throughout the rest of our paper, the symbol $K$ will denote a constant appropriately chosen so that every inequality where it appears is satisfied.
+The choice of $K$ will be clear at each instance of its use, and it will only depend on the $L^2$ norm of the initial data, the blowup time $T$, the dimension $n\geq 3$, and the parameters $\epsilon, \alpha,$ and $\gamma$.
+Also, we introduce another parameter $\delta$ that depends on $\alpha$ and the dimension $n\geq 3$.
+The parameter $\delta$ will be used in Section 4 when we estimate the nonlinear term in Equation (\ref{COEFFODE}).
+Given $n\geq 3$ and $\alpha>(n+1)/4$, we shall carefully choose the parameters $\delta$, $\gamma$, and $\epsilon$ so that our argument closes.

-We now describe the construction of a set $M$ that contains $S_T$, which is the singular set of Theorem \ref{PRTHM}.
-First we call a cube $Q$ at level $j$ \textbf{mildly bad} if and only if for some constant $K$ independent of $j$:
+We now describe the construction of a collection of cubes, away from which we have "critical regularity", as in \cite{KP} and \cite{O}.
+We call a cube $Q$ at level $j$ \textbf{bad} if and only if:

 We shall consider the reverse inequality as the hypothesis of an $\epsilon$-regularity statement compatible with the scaling of the equations.
 In other words,